ibm-research/swifthlm/README.txt

 4.4 Configure SwiftHLM to use a specific connector/backend:

     More information about integrating and configuring HLM backends is provided in Section 6.
 HLM Backend.

     If SwiftHLM is not configured to use a specific connector/backend, a dummy connector/backend provided and installed as part of SwiftHLM will be used as the default one.

+    Connector for LTFS DM backend is installed as part of SwiftHLM installation, but is not enabled by default (see Section 6. for how to do that).
+In order to enable and use LTFS DM connector, LTFS DM backend needs to be installed from https://github.com/ibm-research/LTFS-Data-Management
+    LTFS DM is an open source software that adds tape storage to a standard disk based Linux filesystem - it keeps the original namespace of the disk file system exposed to users and applications (via standard POSIX interface) but allows migrating file data to and from attached tape storage.

 5. Activate
 ===============================================